 - 1. Appreciate the role of nursing in the current health care system from a historical perspective. - 2.
 Appreciate the impact of the philosophical basis of the BCIT Nursing Program on nursing practice. - 3.
 Discuss the interrelationships of the BCIT Nursing model and their impact on the role of the nurse in practice. - 4.
 Appreciate the role of caring in nursing and its contribution to the health of people. - 5.
 Discuss the patterns of knowing in nursing and their contribution to nursing practice. - 6.
 Understand the concept of research based practice and its relevance for nursing practice and health care. - 7.
 Understand the nurse's role re: advocacy, health promotion, primary health care and referral. - 8.
 Investigate current professional issues. - 9.
-Discuss leadership and followership. - 10.
+Discuss leadership/followership. - 10.
 Identify assumptions and alternate perspectives when discussing course concepts.

-Process Threads Relevant to this Content
+Learning Processes Relevant to this Content

 - Professionalism: Students will discuss the various aspects of professional practice so that they develop an understanding of the professional nursing role.
 They will attend a RNABC chapter meeting to identify current professional issues. - Communication: Students will thoughtfully discuss course concepts verbally and in writing.
-They will learn to be clear and concise in their arguments and to use relevant research and literature to support their views. - Systematic Inquiry: The ways of knowing including the empirical will be discussed in this course.
-Students will learn to critically review literature and research.
+They will learn to be clear and concise in their arguments and to use relevant research and literature to support their views.
+An introduction to APA style and academic use of APA is included. - Systematic Inquiry: The ways of knowing including the empirical will be discussed in this course.
+Students will start to critically review literature and research.
 They will be encouraged to identify assumptions, suggest alternatives and consequences and be clear on the context of issues.
-They will be encouraged to provide evidence for their views. - Learning: Students will be required to take responsibility for their learning.
+They will be encouraged to provide evidence for their views.
+An introduction to CD ROM data bases and computer software is included in the course.
+Students are expected to access Internet sites for projects. - Learning: Students will be required to take responsibility for their learning.
 Individual learning styles will be discussed.
-They may work in reading groups so they will be responsible for sharing their thoughts clearly in class. - Leadership: Students will discuss concepts of leadership in the class.
+They work in reading groups so they will be responsible for sharing their thoughts clearly in class. - Leadership: Students will discuss concepts of leadership in the class.
 Issues in decision making, priority setting, and leadership/followership styles will be discussed using case studies.
 Students will be encouraged to identify their style and consider ways to develop it.